Oldranda1414/nix-config/README.md

 - checkout <https://gitlab.com/Zaney/zaneyos/-/tree/main?ref_type=heads> for inspiration
 - add nixvim for nvim
 - checkout qutebrowser and qtwebengine (keep chrome for now, qutebrowser gave me some problems on some websites, maybe because of add blocker)
-- checkout lutris for gaming
+- add steam for gaming
 - fix stylix taking up so much space by disabeling auto enable and enabeling only for pkgs used
 - find a better way to run the vm (should be doable from nix directly, no sh and qemu stuff directly)
 - change host name
 - test capability of having 2 users with different window managers
+- add tmux